jportella93/jon-portella-blog/content/blog/running-code-snippets-on-chrome-s-console/index.md

 ---
 title: Running Code Snippets on Chrome’s Console
+spoiler: >-
-spoiler: A quick guide for web developers on this great time-saver when executing JavaScript on the go.
+  A quick guide for web developers on this great time-saver when executing JavaScript on the go.
-date: "2021-03-02T13:47:41.548Z"
+date: '2021-03-02T13:47:41.548Z'
+hasNewsletterBeenSent: true
 ---

 ![Presentation image](./images/0.png)